The World's Smallest Pasta Shapes

 3.)
 Quadretti

-Traditionally, this tiny square-shaped pasta was made from the offcuts from the production of filled pasta, where there are always plenty of leftovers.
+Traditionally, this tiny square-shaped pasta was made from the offcuts from filled pasta production where there are always plenty of leftovers.
 It is versatile enough to be added to everything from crystal-clear broths to thick and creamy soups.

 Quadretti pasta shape.